sbalsom/astrology-api/README.md

 /api/v1/publications
 ```

 Accessing any of these endpoints will return a paginated index, with 25 items per page.
+To access the next 25, simply change the page number.
+If no page number is entered, the default is page one.
 In other words `/api/v1/horoscopes` is the same as `/api/v1/horoscopes?page=1`.
 Both will return the most recent 25 horoscopes that were added to the database.
-To access the next 25, simply change the page number.

 Each model (author, publication, and horoscope) also responds to several queries, indexed in the tables below.